gochan-org/gochan/sql/README.md

 ## IP address handling
 The function `IP_CMP(ip1, ip2)` is provided for MySQL, PostgreSQL, and SQLite for comparing two IP addresses (VARBINARY(16), INET, or string).
 It returns -1 if ip1 < ip2, 0 if they are equal, and 1 if ip1 > ip2.
 It expects both parameters to be IPv4 or both to be IPv6; mixing types will result in undefined behavior.
 When searching for an IP address, rather than using `SELECT ...
 WHERE ip = ?`, you should use `SELECT ...
-WHERE IP_CMP(ip, ?) = 0` to ensure compatibility across all supported database types.
+WHERE IP_CMP(ip, ?) = 0` to ensure compatibility across all supported database types and avoid potential issues with SQLite's comparison behavior.

 ## SQL IP address macros (deprecated)
 Input            | MySQL/MariaDB           | PostgreSQL  | SQLite